Eating a mostly plant-based diet makes many people wonder what can I eat and drink?

 There are so many more benefits of coconut water.
 For instance, it’s a good source of B-complex vitamins which include niacin, thiamin, riboflavin, pyridoxine, and folates.
 Your body can’t make these vitamins.
 So, for vegans, the B-complex vitamins (mainly B12) must be supplemented since they’re not being consumed through dietary meat or meat-by products.

-The benefits of coconut water are improved digestion due to its bioactive enzymes.
-It contains electrolytes sodium, potassium, magnesium, phosphate, and calcium which are how the benefits of coconut water can help you when you’re suffering from diarrhea.
+Coconut water improves digestion due to its bioactive enzymes.
+It contains electrolytes sodium, potassium, magnesium, phosphate, and calcium which can help you when you’re suffering from diarrhea.